 Part of the BHSA’s remit is to create a vibrant community spirit amongst the parents.
 The other part is to fund raise, raising money for items to be enjoyed by the girls at school.
 Here are the ways you can help:

 Please check our events page – your ticket money will cover the cost of the event, plus a little profit for the charity to use for the benefit of the girls in school, and whilst attending any event there will be plenty of ways to donate to help us raise funds.

 Use Easy Fundraising

 This is another way to raise money for us without it costing you a thing.
-We would massively appreciate your effort to set it up.
+We would massively appreciate your effort to do this as the money is donating to the charity from EasyFundraising, it doesn’t cost you a thing!
 There is the opportunity to have it set up as an automatic reminder if you prefer.